Where is the museum located?

 How can my classroom schedule a field trip?

 Knock Knock is excited to offer field trip opportunities to classroom teachers and special groups looking to discover learning through play.
 Click Here to reserve your field trip.
-We will begin hosting field trips on October 1.

 What is the plan for accessibility in the museum?

 Knock Knock is a place for children of all abilities to play, explore and be themselves.
 Our museum will comply with the Americans with Disabilities Act (ADA) in our public spaces and learning zones.
 Visit our Access and Special Needs page for more information

 I am interested in becoming a volunteer at Knock Knock.
 How can I help?

 Knock Knock volunteers are the heart of our organization and a vital part of our learning framework and ongoing operations.
 We are always seeking many talents for key volunteer roles within the museum and community outreach programs.

 For more information, please email email@example.com or visit our volunteer page.
 A Knock Knock team member will contact you when a volunteer opportunity is available.